Understanding your health

 Key Point: Doing physiotherapy before surgery significantly improves post-operative results.

-For recent traumatic injuries, certain immediate measures can speed up recovery.
+For recent traumatic injuries, certain immediate steps can speed up healing.

 For a traumatic tear (less than 72 hours old), follow the PEACE and LOVE principles: